 It’s therefore important to make sure you are regularly checking and cleaning your dishwasher’s filter – to not only prevent it from becoming blocked, but to prevent it from becoming damaged.

-You’ll find the filter at the bottom of your dishwasher, and they can be removed either by pulling or twisting them – as outlined in our video, below, “How to Replace the Filter on a Dishwasher – Siemens”.
+You’ll find the filter at the bottom of your dishwasher, and they can be removed either by pulling or twisting them – as outlined in our video below.

 Once the filter has been removed from your dishwasher, we recommend you empty any debris which may have been caught within it, before running it under hot water to ensure any grease is removed.

 If the drain hose on your dishwasher is blocked, you’ll need to firstly switch off the water at its source before disconnecting the appliance from the electrics.
 Once you’ve done this you can remove the drain hose.

 To remove the drain hose, we recommend you follow the guidance outlined in the video below.

 Once you’ve successfully removed the hose from your dishwasher run high pressure water through it to remove any blockages.